Skip to content

 3.b.i.
 Setting up nginx to serve local uploads⚓︎

-There's an extra step here if you didn't choose nostr.build for image uploads.
+There's an extra step here, which I haven't tried, if you didn't choose nostr.build for image uploads.

 3.b.
 Obtain an SSL certificate⚓︎